Runtime

 • Client-only (submit runs): Constructs a runtime with a client-capable engine and does not register agents.
 Use the generated <agent>.NewClient(rt) which carries the route (workflow + queue) registered by remote workers.

-• Worker (execute runs): Constructs a runtime with a worker-capable engine, registers agents (with real planners), and lets the engine poll and execute workflows/activities.
+• Worker (execute runs): Constructs a runtime with a worker-capable engine, registers toolsets and agents, then seals registration so polling starts only after the local runtime registry is complete.

 Client-Only Example